Jarrlist/yahoo/README.md

+## WARNING
+The program relies heavily on the yfinance API.
+Unfortunally yfinance changes it behavior from time to time, somtimes a update of yfinance solves the problem.
+Somtimes it totaly breaks the program, and then some of the code base needs some rewriten.
+If it dose not work, this might be the reason.

+## Description

 The program takes down data from yahoo finance and performs DCF.
 The result is then printed in the terminal and illustrated if a file is choosen.